stevetarver/jenkins-pipe/README.md

 * the project Releases tab for release history
 * the release branch `README.md` for instructions on using that version
 * the `CHANGELOG.md` for changes and migration notes

-## Add jenkins-pipe to Jenkins

-This library is configured in Jenkins global configuration so it is automatically available to all projects.

-1. Open Configure Jenkins
-2. Add `jenkins-pipe` to Global Pipeline Libraries
-3. Default version: master

-## Your Jenkinsfile

 Each project `Jenkinsfile` provides configuration to adjust pipeline behavior to suit that project.
 This is a standard `release-1.0.0` Jenkinsfile for a maven project: